Ratification of the Treaty of Lisbon: The first referendum

 In the first referendum, all members from the three government parties supported the yes campaign, as did all the opposition parties with members in the Oireachtas, with the exception of Sinn Féin.
 The Green Party, while being a party in the government, did not officially take a line, having failed to reach a two-thirds majority either way at a party congress in January 2008, leaving members free to decide.
 Most Irish trade unions and business organisations also supported the yes campaign.
-Those campaigning for the no vote included political parties Republican Sinn Féin, Sinn Féin, lobby group Libertas, the People Before Profit Alliance and the Socialist Party.
+Those campaigning for the no vote included political parties Republican Sinn Féin, Sinn Féin, lobby group Libertas, campaign group Cóir the People Before Profit Alliance and the Socialist Party.

 The result of the referendum on 12 June 2008 was in opposition to the treaty, with 53.4% against the Treaty and 46.6% in favour, in a 53.1% turnout.
 A week later, the results of a Eurobarometer survey conducted hours after the vote were released, indicating why the electorate voted as they did.
 On 10 September, the government published the more in-depth research analysis on voters' stated reasons for voting yes or no: this concluded that the primary reason for rejection was "lack of knowledge/information/ understanding".